-- Sign up for pre-seminar times in Canvas (Calendar/Scheduler/Pre-seminar). - You must attend the entire pre-seminar (2h) when your project is presented. - You do NOT need to submit anything before the pre-seminar. - Prepare a 10 min presentation that you can re-use and develop further for the final seminar.
-The pre-seminar presentation should only cover: - Goal & scope, - Life cycle inventory analysis, and - Brief outline of expected results and interpretation.
+- Sign up for pre-seminar times in Canvas (Calendar/Scheduler). - You must attend the entire pre-seminar (2h) when your own project is presented. - You do NOT need to submit anything before the pre-seminar. - Prepare a 10 min presentation that you can re-use and develop further for the final seminar.
+The pre-seminar presentation should only cover: - Goal & scope, - Life cycle inventory analysis, and - Brief outline of expected results and interpretation. - Questions that you would like feedback on from other students.